CSS-Electronics/api-examples/README.md

-# CANedge API Examples - Processing Log File Data (Local, S3)
+# CANedge API Examples - Process Log File Data (Local, S3)

 This project includes Python examples of how to process data from your [CANedge](https://www.csselectronics.com/) CAN/LIN data loggers.